prioritizr/prioritizr/README.md

 Although this solution helps meet the representation targets, it does not account for existing protected areas inside the study area.
-As such, it may be inefficient.
-This is because it might not account for the possibility that some features could be partially – or even fully – represented by existing protected areas.
+As such, it does not account for the possibility that some features could be partially – or even fully – represented by existing protected areas and, in turn, might fail to identify meaningful priorities for new protected areas.
 To address this issue, we will use the `get_wa_locked_in()` function to import spatial data for protected areas in the study area.
 We will then add constraints to the `problem()` to ensure they are selected by the solution (via `add_locked_in_constraints()`).

 ``` r
 # import locked in data